-Everything you need to know before visiting the Tayangban Cave Pool on Siargao Island, The Philippines.
+Everything you need to know before visiting the Tayangban Cave Pool on Siargao Island, Philippines.

 Tayangban Cave is an awesome blue-water grotto that you can swim through on Siargao Island.
-If you’re visiting Siargao and looking for something a little off-the-beaten-path, then definitely check out this attraction.
+This was one of my favorite stops while exploring Siargao.
+If you’re visiting Siargao and looking for something a little off the beaten path, then definitely check out this attraction.

-In this quick guide, I’ll outline everything you need to know about visiting the Tayangban Cave Pool, with information on how to get here, what to expect and costs.
+In this quick guide, I’ll outline everything you need to know about visiting the Tayangban Cave Pool, with information on how to get here, what to expect, and the costs involved.

 About the Tayangban Cave Pool

 The Tayangban Cave Pool is an inland attraction on Siargao, close to the Magpupungko Rock Pools.
 This site is on private property, and you'll need to pay one of the family members to guide you through this mini-canyoneering adventure.

 Similar to the Bohol Cave, Tayangban is actually categorized as a cenote (similar to what you'll find in Mexico's Yucatan).
 These are natural sinkholes that form when limestone collapses to expose deep pools of fresh groundwater.